solita/solita.github.com/_posts/2020-04-08-secure-software-development-lifecycle.md

 #### Deployment

 The moment you publish your source code as a software it becomes legacy and you need to support it.
-From SSDLC perpsective this means things that you need actively do and things that you need to have processes for.
+From SSDLC perspective this means things that you need actively do and things that you need to have processes for.

 * Change management
 * Reading news (and vulnerability informations)
 * Incident and response
 * Monitoring and alerting

+#### Retirement

+This is often forgotten in all projects.
+At some day the time of our beloved system will come to an end.
+At this point the system has had a great deal or organical growth and understanding retirements implications can be hard to see.
+System needs to be taken down in a managed manner so that business can move to new world as it will but at the same time all the resources of the system needs to be disposed in a governed manner.
+Failing to due so will lead into information leak.

+Things that you should consider:
+* Migration plan
+* Archiving data (there might be laws)
+* Destroying virtual or physical resources
+* Cleaning up the data stores
+* Cleaning all the DNS names and such to avoid subdomain takeovers (especially with cloud)

 #### Example implementation